What’s In Your Reward Toolbox?May 7, 2021 2021-05-07 9:51

 What’s In Your Reward Toolbox?

 I love talking about rewards.
 I love exploring rewards.
-Finding the right reinforcers for one’s dog is one of the aspects that makes dog training so highly individual and specific to each single dog.
+One of the aspects that makes dog training so highly individual and specific to each single dog is finding the right reinforcers for one’s dog.

 Rewards make our dogs repeat behaviors.
 Great rewards make them repeat behaviors with a higher chance and better accuracy than rewards that they only like so-so.
 When first starting out, owners usually buy a bag of generic treats and hope that their dog will as hard as he can for it.
 Often they are quickly disappointed that the dog seems to enjoy sniffing, barking and socializing with other dogs much more than his cookies.
 This is not only due to just starting out in training – it is also due to mediocre rewards.
 The owners are in a difficult situation – they have an untrained dog, and nothing that the dog will make a true effort to work for.
 It is easy to mistake the dog’s lack of enthusiasm for the rewards as a lack of enthusiasm for training itself: Without a lot of dog training experience, it can be tricky to understand and appreciate just how much it is the rewards that rewards make or break the training.